 In 1989, Senator Farley became Chair of the Senate Banks Committee.
 He quickly established a national reputation in supporting the innovations and responsiveness of the dual banking system.
 He later sponsored the 1997 "wild card" law to help maintain the viability of the state banking system in an era of rapid change and innovation.
 He also gained national media attention for his efforts to attack the financing of the criminal drug trade by addressing the problem of money laundering and the illegal transmission of money.

 Senator Farley developed significant laws to protect homeowners against problems with mortgage escrow accounts, and to require banks to implement safety measures at automated teller machine facilities.
 He joined with advocates for the elderly and consumer groups in enacting laws to protect homeowners from "predatory lending" and from home equity and deed theft scams.
-In 2008, he sponsored a law to strengthen the regulation of subprime mortgages, to establish procedures to assist borrowers in working with lenders to prevent foreclosures, and to crack down on fraudulent mortgage practices.
+In 2008, he sponsored a law to strengthen the regulation of subprime mortgages, to establish judicial procedures to help prevent home foreclosures, and to crack down on fraudulent mortgage practices.
 He has also sponsored laws to strengthen the regulation of several types of non-bank financial companies, including budget planners, investment advisers, commercial check cashers, mortgage bankers and mortgage brokers.

-As Chair of the Senate Subcommittee on Libraries, Senator Farley sponsored virtually every piece of major library legislation from 1978 through 2008.
+As Chair of the Senate Subcommittee on Libraries, Senator Farley has sponsored virtually every piece of major library legislation since 1978.
 He was a member of the Governor's Commission on Libraries and served as an elected delegate to the White House Conferences on Libraries in 1979 and 1991.
-During his stewardship, State aid to libraries increased and new forms of library services -- including school library systems and hospital library programs -- were established.
+He has worked to secure increased state support for libraries, including support for new forms of library services, such as school library systems and hospital library programs.
 In 2012, Senator Farley was selected to be Chairman of a reconstituted Senate Select Committee on Libraries.

-In 1995, Senator Farley was appointed Majority Whip, and in 2011 he was advanced to the Conference leadership position of Chair of the Senate Majority Program Development Committee.
+In 1995, Senator Farley was appointed Majority Whip.
+In 2011, he was advanced to the Conference leadership position of Chair of the Senate Majority Program Development Committee, and in 2015 he was appointed Vice President Pro Tempore.
 For several years, he has also served as Senate Chair of the General Government / Local Assistance budget conference committee.

-Senator Farley has also developed a reputation as a staunch defender of personal privacy rights.
-In response to concerns raised by his college students, he sponsored a 2000 law which prohibits schools and colleges from using Social Security numbers as student identification numbers.
+Among other initiatives, he has worked to guard personal privacy rights.
+In response to concerns raised by his college students, he sponsored a 2000 law which prohibited schools and colleges from using Social Security numbers as student identification numbers.
 He was a member of the Senate Majority Task Force on Privacy Invasion, which proposed several other legislative protections.
-Another of Senator Farley's concerns is the effective and efficient delivery of government services, providing taxpayers with the greatest value for their tax dollar.
-In 2005, he developed an omnibus law eliminating redundancy and reducing costs in the production of government documents.
-In 2006, he passed another law enhancing the ability of citizens to use electronic mail when submitting formal comments on proposed rules and regulations.
+In an effort to ensure the effective and efficient delivery of government services, he developed an omnibus law to eliminate redundancy and reduce costs in the production of government documents, and sponsored another law enhancing the ability of citizens to use electronic mail when submitting formal comments on proposed rules and regulations.
+He helped create an innovative health care program in the City of Schenectady which utilized volunteer medical professionals to provide free basic medical care to uninsured citizens, including providing free pre-employment physical examinations which were needed by job seekers.

-The Senator is married to the former Sharon Rose of Syracuse, New York.
-They have three children and several grandchildren.
+The Senator and his wife Sharon have three children and several grandchildren.